kerron3000/ml-heart-disease-prediction-public/README.md

 Input patient health metrics to receive a heart disease risk prediction.

+## Security & DevSecOps

+This project integrates automated security controls using GitHub Actions:

+- Secrets detection with Gitleaks
+- Static Application Security Testing (SAST) using Bandit and Semgrep
+- Software Composition Analysis (SCA) using Trivy

+All checks run automatically on pull requests and commits to main.

 ## Model Information

 - **Algorithm**: Random Forest Classifier (Optimized)